Central Ethiopia Regional State

 The Central Ethiopia Regional State is a regional state in Ethiopia.
 It was formed from northern part of the then Southern Nations, Nationalities, and Peoples' Region (SNNPR) on 19 August 2023.
 Its formation was effected when South Ethiopia Regional State was established after a successful referendum from the former SNNPR.
-The largest ethnic groups in the region are the Gurage and Hadiya, constituting 70 percent of the region's population, and the president hails from the Gurage people.
+The largest ethnic groups in the region are the Gurage and Hadiya, constituting 70 percent of the region's population, and the inaugural president hails from the Gurage people.

 Hosaina is the seat to the executive branch of government, whereas Welkite is the seat to the legislative branch of government (the regional parliament).
-Other regional bureaus were established in Butajira, Halaba Kulito, Durame and Worabe.
+Other regional bureaus were established in Butajira, Durame, Halaba Kulito, Saja and Worabe.